 Love Mexican food?
 Want to make sure it’s safe to eat when you’re allergic to or have an intolerance to gluten?
 You’re in the right spot!
-Below are my brief experiences eating gluten free at a few Mexican or “Tex Mex” restaurants in Nashville.
+Below are my brief experiences eating gluten free at some Mexican restaurants in Nashville.
 As always, check with your server before ordering!

 Baja Burrito – quick, casual dining with delicious food in the Berry Hill neighborhood.
 We often forget about this gem of a restaurant even though it is close by.
 The tacos can all be made on corn tortillas and while the tortillas are kept separately, it is line style ordering so food is definitely cross contaminated down the line.
 They also can make all of their burrito options a salad.

 bartaco – happening place for tacos and margaritas in the 12 South neighborhood.
 It’s always busy, especially right after work.
 All of their tacos are made on corn tortilla shells or Bibb lettuce cups, but not all of the tacos are gluten free so be sure to ask your server.
 It’s a very simple menu and to be honest, you need a lot of tacos to consider it dinner.
 As mentioned above, it’s a very popular place to dine in the area so if that’s your thing, check it out!

 Cilantro Mexican Grill – typical Mexican dining just off 8th Ave South.
 The menu is overwhelming to say the least and it is not marked gluten free anywhere.
 As with traditional Mexican, tacos are made on corn tortillas and they are willing to work with you to make a dish you can eat.
 The server was very helpful in navigating my gluten intolerance.
 If you’re craving Mexican and in the area, it’s worth a stop.